 This is so it integrates well with the sound bar and doesn’t dominate.
 In our tests, we often find that the subwoofer level is set quite high by default, so we then reduce it accordingly.

 Some include a mode to improve speech clarity and many have a mode to process the surround sound (Dolby Digital and DTS audio) found on DVD/Blu-ray soundtracks and films broadcast on TV.

-If you want to play audio from portable devices such as a laptop, USB drive, MP3 player, smartphone or tablet, check whether your sound bar has 3.5mm, USB or Bluetooth connectivity.
+If you want to play audio from portable devices such as a laptop, smartphone or tablet, check whether the sound bar has 3.5mm or Bluetooth connectivity.

 Most recent sound bars can connect wirelessly using Bluetooth.
 This allows you to play music through your phone or laptop, for instance.
 This is usually done through your device’s settings menu under 'Bluetooth'.

 You’ll need to keep the device relatively close to your sound bar.
 Staying within the same house or flat is usually fine, but obstacles or thick walls can cause interference.